bgoonz/docs-collection/github/github/setting-up-and-managing-your-github-user-account/managing-user-account-settings/changing-your-github-username.md

 ---
 title: Changing your GitHub username
-intro: 'You can change your {% data variables.product.product_name %} username at any time.'
+intro: "You can change your {% data variables.product.product_name %} username at any time."
 redirect_from:
   - /articles/how-to-change-your-username/
   - /articles/changing-your-github-user-name/